 There are so many different types of bank accounts that it can be difficult to understand all the options that are offered to you.
-Luckily, once you have a good understanding of these accounts, then you can make the right decision and open the ones that best suit your needs.
+Luckily, we will help explain different types of bank accounts that you may encounter.
+Once you have a good understanding of these accounts, then you can make the right decision and open the ones that best suit your needs.

-A majority of credit unions and banking institutions offer these types of accounts:
+A majority of credit unions and banking institutions offer these four types of bank accounts:

 – Checking Account